Goal : Configure OAuth2 Authentication for Magic xpi RESTful API Service using Amazon Cognito

 Copy the client id and client secret

-Return to user pool level and clic on Domain
+Return to user pool level and click on Domain

 Scroll down and Create a resource server

-Return to App client level, scroll down and copy the information to get an access token from aws Cognito
+Return to App clients level, scroll down and copy the information to get an access token from aws Cognito

 2/ Check with Postman that you can get an access token like below

-make a POST on your token URL and pass in the body (clientid, client secret, grant type and scope) in urlencoded format
+make a POST on your token URL and pass in the body (clientid, client secret, grant type and scope) using an urlencoded format

-3/ Check in the token that you get « read » (scope) and the issuer (iss)
+3/ Check in the token that you get the scope and the iss (issuer)

 4/ Create an xpi project and create a RESTFul API service like below